 A student who has previously earned a bachelor's degree may enroll in graduate courses without making formal application as a degree-seeking student.
-Application as a temporary graduate student is, however, required and may be accomplished through the IUPUI Graduate Office, Union Building A102, 620 Union Drive, IUPUI, Indianapolis, Indiana, 46202-5167 [(317) 274-1577].
-A maximum of 12 credit hours of courses completed as a temporary student may be used in completing the requirements of a degree upon acceptance as a degree-seeking student and upon departmental approval.
+Application as a graduate continuing nondegree student is, however, required and may be accomplished through the IUPUI Graduate Office, Union Building 518, 620 Union Drive, IUPUI, Indianapolis, IN, 46202-5167 [(317) 274-1577].
+A maximum of 12 credit hours of courses completed as a graduate continuing nondegree student may be used in completing the requirements of a degree upon acceptance as a degreeseeking student and upon departmental approval.